m-lamonaca/programming-notes/Database/MongoDB.md

 ## [Mongoimport](https://docs.mongodb.com/database-tools/mongoimport/)

 Utility to import all docs into a specified collection.
-If the collection alredy exists `--drop` deletes it before reuploading it.
+If the collection already exists `--drop` deletes it before reuploading it.
 **WARNING**: CSV separators must be commas (`,`)

 ```sh